Program overview

 Program Overview

 The Justice Studies: Police Foundations program is designed for those aspiring to become criminal justice professionals.
-This program equips students with the necessary skills to promote community wellbeing and combat crime effectively.
-Throughout the course, students will delve into various subjects including human behavior, criminology, communication, sociology, community policing, and the criminal justice system.
-The program emphasizes practical knowledge in criminal law, policing interventions, restraint techniques, and emergency response.
-Graduates will be well-prepared for meaningful opportunities to "serve and protect" their communities.
+This program equips students with essential knowledge and skills to promote community wellbeing and combat crime effectively.
+Throughout the course, students will delve into various subjects, including human behavior, criminology, communication, sociology, and the criminal justice system.
+The curriculum emphasizes practical applications, preparing students for meaningful opportunities to "serve and protect" their communities.
+Graduates will emerge with a solid foundation in policing interventions, restraint techniques, and emergency response, making them well-prepared for a career in law enforcement.

 Program Structure

 The Justice Studies: Police Foundations program is structured to be completed within two academic years of full-time study.
-The program includes a blend of theoretical knowledge and practical experience, ensuring students are well-prepared for their future careers.
+The program is delivered through a blended format, combining online and in-person learning experiences.
 Key features of the program structure include:

 Featured Experiences